Ara Gregorian - Artistic Director, violin and viola

 Winner of the Yehudi Menuhin International Competition and the Concert Artists Guild International Competition, Hye-Jin Kim has performed with the Philadelphia Orchestra, New Jersey Symphony, BBC Concert Orchestra and the Seoul Philharmonic.
 She made her Weill Recital Hall at Carnegie Hall debut in 2011 and has appeared at the Marlboro, Ravinia, Music@Menlo, Music from Angel Fire and Seoul Spring festivals.
 Kim is Assistant Professor of Violin at East Carolina University.

 A former member of the Mendelssohn Quartet, the Grammy Award nominated Ridge Quartet and the Naumburg Award-winning Meliora Quartet, Lambros has appeared at the Aspen, Helsinki, Santa Fe, Yellow Barn and Spoleto festivals; collaborated with the Guarneri, Cleveland, Brentano, Orion and Juilliard quartets; and performed with the Lincoln Center Chamber Music Society.
-Lambros is a member of the chamber music faculty at the Peabody Conservatory.
+Lambros is a member of the chamber music faculty at the Peabody Conservatory and will be joining the viola faculty of the New England Conservatory in the fall of 2014.

 First prize winner of the 2010 Naumburg International Piano Competition, Soyeon Kate Lee has performed as soloist with numerous orchestras worldwide including the Clevelend Orchestra and London Symphony, and has given critically-acclaimed solo recitals at Carnegie Hall’s Zankel Hall, Lincoln Center, the Kennedy Center and Leipzig’s Gewandhaus.
 She is a member of Lincoln Center’s Chamber Music Society Two, a recording artist for Naxos, and a winner of the Concert Artists Guild Competition.